kstrebel/kstrebel.github.io/content/blog/_index.md

 sort_by = "date"
 +++

-This is a collection of commentary on pieces of music that I've written.
-I'm still working on getting things to show up here, but you can click on the 'pages' tab to see all of my posts.
+This is a collection of commentary on pieces of music that I've written, from finalized game music to quick, one-day sketches.
+Each page talks a little about what I was thinking or hoping to accomplish when I wrote it.